suryaambati/dwschallenge/README.md

 # dwschallenge
+1.Added new Rest PostAPI(/transfer) in Acco
-1.Added components like TransferController, TransferService, TransferRepositorty 2.implement AmountTransfer Fuctionality with thredsafe and Email Functionality in TransferService Class 3.stroing the input data in TransferRepostory for Audit purpose 4.Handling Exceptions using AmountTransferException 5.Added TransferControllerTest Class to Test multiple scenarios
+2.implement AmountTransfer Fuctionality with thredsafe and Email Functionality in AccountsService Class 3.stroing the input data in AccountsRepository (createTransaction) for Audit purpose 4.Handling Exceptions using AmountTransferException 5.Added UnitTest Cases in Controller and Service Test Class to Test multiple scenarios

 //improvement needed for production deployment